hackclub/hackclub/workshops/memory game/README.md

 ## Prerequisites

 ![prerequisites](https://cloud-h9glprsfs.vercel.app/0prerequisites.png)
-Basic knowledge of HTML5, CSS3, and JavaScrip.
+Basic knowledge of HTML5, CSS3, and JavaScript.
 We will use some in-built functions of JavaScript.
 Also the styling will be as simple as possible.

 ## Setup